dd32/td-gh-ex/README.txt

                          fixed : many more minor fixes and changes.
     2.23  (2015.08.11) - translation : estonian.
                          added : .pot file for translations.
+    2.24  (2015.08.26) - translation : catalan.
+                         fixed : some options in the customizer was not worked. fixed : many more minor fixes and changes.

 == Contact & Issues for Anarcho Notepad ==